-Set your goal to have a better body composition, not just a lower or healthier weight.
+Set your goal to have better body composition, not just a lower or healthier weight.
 A body weight that is unhealthy because of more body fat is different from a body weight that is unhealthy because of more muscle mass.
 Instead of focusing on body weight alone, focus on how you feel and how your clothes feel.
 With that said, being overweight or having obesity increases your risk for cardiovascular disease, diabetes, and other medical conditions.

 The relationship between body weight and the immune system is bidirectional.
 Chronic low-grade inflammation is linked to insulin resistance and obesity.1

 Chronic stress increases cortisol (a glucocorticoid) release, which increases blood pressure and blood glucose.
 Inflammation is a necessary part of the immune response because it speeds up the flow of blood and the movement of immune cells toward an infection.
 However, too much inflammation can be harmful.
 Excess glucocorticoids interfere with the inflammatory process, which increases your risk of infection and autoimmune disorders.
 Chronic stress also increases your risk of depression, cardiovascular disease, upper respiratory infections, and wound infections.2

 It is difficult for researchers to study the relationship between stress and the immune system because stress is an elusive concept that is difficult to define and measure.

 - Improving sexual health, sex is good for your overall health and reduces stress and anxiety

 - Getting plenty of high-quality sleep

 - Meditating or practicing deep breathing exercises

 - Using stress-reducing internet apps